Oregon Commercial Trucking Insurance Requirements

 But don’t rush into applying for your new DOT number just yet!

-We’ll talk it through with you.
+We’ll be honest and talk it through with you as your advocate.

-The number of companies underwriting Trucking Insurance is limited.
+The number of companies underwriting trucking insurance is limited.
 This is because poor underwriting results and high litigation costs have discouraged new players from coming into the field of play.
 A company needs a lot of financial backing and accuarial underwriting success to enter the trucking insurance marketplace.

 FMCSA and ODOT require the same minimum insurance limits for vehicles hauling freight for hire across state lines: